xmartlabs/xmartlabs.github.io/_posts/2020-03-30-CI-WITH_FASTLANE_AND_BITRISE.md

 end
 ```

-Explain each parameter and detail of each fastlane action is out of the scope of this blogpost.
-I added a short comment inline in the code above to indicate the propose of each action.
+Explaining each parameter and details of each fastlane action is out of the scope of this blogpost.
+I added a short inline comment in the code above to indicate the purpose of each action.
 Please visit each fastlane action documentation reference if needed.

-Now we a new TestFlight app version will be released each time we create a new tag named `version_<number>`.
+Now a new TestFlight app version will be released each time we create a new tag named `version_<number>`.

-Although we can accomplish the same result just using Bitrise tasks, we prefer to use it in combination with Fastlane due to the following reasons:
+Although we could've accomplished the same result just by using Bitrise tasks, we prefer to do so in combination with Fastlane due to the following reasons:

-1. Anyone in the team can run fastlane lanes locally without the need of having CI/CD as a service.
+- Anyone in the team can run Fastlane lanes locally without the need of having CI/CD as a service.
-2. We have more freedom to change our CI/CD platform at any time.
-Actually each customer has its own CI/CD preference.
-Migrating to another CI/CD platform like github Action, travis should be very straightforward since we just need to run the fastlane lane.
+- We have more freedom to change our CI/CD platform at any time.
+In the real world, each customer has its own CI/CD preference.
+Migrating to another CI/CD platform like Github Actions or TravisCI should be very straightforward since we just need to run the fastlane lane.

-Well guys, hope you have seen the benefits of having these automated tasks.
+Well, hope you have seen the benefits of having these automated tasks.
 This is all I have to share in this post.
 See you in the next one!